Bob McDonald (Scottish footballer)

-Bob McDonald (25 February 1895 – 1971) was a professional footballer who played for Inverness Caledonian, Tottenham Hotspur and Clapton Orient.
+Robert James McDonald (25 February 1895 – 1971) was a professional footballer who played for Inverness Caledonian, Tottenham Hotspur and Clapton Orient.

 Football career

 McDonald joined Spurs from Inverness Caledonian in 1919.
 Playing as a full back, he made a total of 125 appearances in all competitions in his time at White Hart Lane.
 The highlight of his Tottenham career was to be a member of the winning 1921 FA Cup Final team.
 He moved to Clapton Orient in 1927 and went on to play a further 37 matches.